Brad1141/NES-Mappers/README.md

 ## Welcome to NES-Mappers

-You can use the [editor on GitHub](https://github.com/Brad1141/NES-Mappers/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+While building an NES emulator, mappers can be one of the trickiest components to wrap your head around.
+So listed below is information about common mappers used in NES emulation.
+Please note that these archives do not contain everything there is to know about mappers however we hope that this gives you a proper foundation to continue your research.

 ### Markdown